-Deleted: here are two basic types of federal land exchange: legislative and administrative. he legislative exchange requires ongress to pass a bill that directly instructs a federal agency to conduct a specific land exchange. n administrative exchange is negotiated between a federal agency and a nonfederal party for the exchange of lands. oth processes require the parcels be of equal value. he process of value equalization is conducted through a closely monitored appraisal system. he appraisal considers the highest and best uses of each of the parcels. he same appraisal criteria are used for both ownerships. ¶

-The rust land exchange, for which the greement to nitiate () was signed in with the , is the result of several prior proposals. nitially, the sought a legislative exchange, but that route did not lead to significant progress. onsequently, in , the began pursuing an administrative land exchange with the . committee of interested parties was formed including the , ongass utures oundtable (), and the , to identify suitable lands for exchange. rganizations represented included he ature T onservancy, rout nlimited, outheast onservation ouncil, udubon ociety, ealaska orporation, and the andless atives he lands in the proposed land exchange are from a pool of six alternatives selected using stringent criteria from the , the ature onservancy, and udubon ociety. n eptember , the voted by consensus to endorse the - and xchange, as it had been identified through the committee's work. he recommendation included about , acres of rust land and a pool of approximately , acres of land.¶ he execution of the required the completion of tasks such as verification of title to the lands, determination of compliance with the ongass and and esource anagement lan, a preliminary best interest determination that the land exchange is in the best interest of the public, mineral review, list of encumbrances, and ashington .. office review. hese individual steps and reports were to be completed by both landowners. ow that the has been signed the federal process for finalizing the exchange continues. he federal land exchange process includes many steps which include items such as the ational nvironmental olicy ct () compliance, timber cruises, surveys, land appraisals
+Deleted: here are two basic types of federal land exchange: legislative and administrative. he legislative exchange requires ongress to pass a bill that directly instructs a federal agency to conduct a specific land exchange. n administrative exchange is negotiated between a federal agency and a nonfederal party for the exchange of lands. oth processes require the parcels be of equal value. he process of value equalization is conducted through a closely monitored appraisal system. he appraisal considers the highest and best uses of each of the parcels. he same appraisal criteria are used for both ownerships.¶ he rust land exchange, for which the greement to nitiate () was signed in with the , is the result of several prior proposals. nitially, the sought a legislative exchange, but that route did not lead to significant progress. onsequently, in , the began pursuing an administrative land exchange with the onservancy, rout nlimited, outheast onservation ouncil, udubon ociety, ealaska orporation, and the andless atives. he lands in the proposed land exchange are from a pool of six alternatives selected using stringent criteria from the , the ature onservancy, and udubon ociety. n eptember , the voted by consensus to endorse the - and xchange, as it had been identified through the committee's work. he recommendation included about , acres of rust land and a pool of approximately , acres of land.¶ he execution of the required the completion of tasks such as verification of title to the lands, determination of compliance with the ongass and and esource anagement lan, a preliminary best interest determination that the land exchange is in the best interest of the public, mineral review, list of encumbrances, and ashington ... office review. hese individual steps and reports were to be completed by both landowners. ow that the has been signed the federal process for finalizing the exchange continues. he federal land exchange process includes many steps which include items such as the ational nvironmental olicy ct ( ) compliance, timber cruises, surveys, land appraisals[...]